Xanderz99/botsv3-incident-analysis/README.md

 <img width="1920" height="1080" alt="Screenshot from 2025-11-24 14-34-48" src="https://github.com/user-attachments/assets/066c8824-507a-4832-82ee-f58df389bab1" />
 </p>

-As we have to check OneDrive, sourcetype="ms:o365:management" to look through the logs.
-To identify files that were uploaded, Operation=fileUploaded was then added, which presented seven events but we would have to look deeper to find the specific file.
+As we have to check OneDrive, sourcetype="ms:o365:management" was added to look through the logs of uploaded files.
+To identify files that were uploaded, Operation=fileUploaded was then added on to this, which presented seven events but we would have to look deeper to find the specific file.

 | Sourcetype | Description |
 | :--- | :--- |